Instructions for Authors

 References

 References should be identified by Arabic numerals (without parentheses) in superscript and numbered consecutively in the order in which they are first mentioned in the manuscript.
-This also includes references in tables – they should fit into the consecutive numeration of the references in the place where a given table is first mentioned.
+This also includes references in tables – they should fit into the consecutive numbering of references at the point where the table is first mentioned.
 All references from the reference list should be mentioned in the text, consecutively and with no gaps (e.g., reference 16 cannot appear until reference 15 is mentioned at least once).
 If references are mentioned in a table, they should also appear in ascending order.

 Please do not paste the reference list into the main text – it should be submitted as a separate file.